Vaginderpal/Polygon_circuit_module_3/README.md

 The goal of the project is to prove that you know the inputs A=0 and B=1 that yield a 0 output.

+## Usage
+To generate and verify zero-knowledge proofs for your circuits, follow these steps:

+Define your circuit in the circuits folder.

+Create an input JSON file in the Proof folder, specifying the inputs to your circuit.

+Run the genProof.js script:

+node genProof.js

+This will compile our circuit, calculate the witness, and generate the proof and public signals.

 ## Compile
 1. npm i
 2. npx hardhat circom :- This will generate the out file with circuit intermediaries and geneate the MultiplierVerifier.sol contract.